MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 ---
 # Set Up Jobs
-In the **Jobs Setup** page, you must specify how you want to use certain job features.
+On the **Jobs Setup** page, you must specify how you want to use certain job features.

 On the individual job cards, you must set up prices for job items, job resources, and job G/L accounts, and you must set up job posting groups.